JoshDeiner/audio/README_TEST.md

-# Testing the Audio Transcription Tool with Dummy Files
+# Testing the Audio Transcription Tool

-This guide explains how to test the audio transcription tool using dummy WAV files instead of recording audio in real-time.
-This is useful for development and testing when you're away from a microphone or in an environment where recording isn't possible.
+This guide explains how to test the audio transcription tool using various methods.

 ## Setup